TobyBaril/EarlGrey/README.md

 ```

 # Changes in Latest Release
+Earl Grey v7.1.0 removes the dependency on Python 3.9, which is no longer supported.
+Earl Grey can now be built and run with Python 3.10 and above.
+This change was made to ensure that Earl Grey remains compatible with newer versions of Python and to remove the reliance on an unsupported version.

+### Previous Changes
 Earl Grey v7.0.3 fixes an issue with final calculation tables which did not count _other_ repeats towards total repeat content.

-### Previous Changes
 Earl Grey v7.0.2 adds RepeatLandscapes for _Penelope_-like elements and SINEs.
 Importantly, the `-norna` option in RepeatMasker is no longer invoked as default behaviour, which will improver the detection and masking of small tRNA-derived SINEs.

 Earl Grey v7.0.1 patches the summary table generation, where LINEs and Penelopes were being counted in both categories for nested repeats only.